You don’t feel pleasure anymore, you’re tired, you feel sad and you cannot motivate yourself to do something.

-In 10 to 15% of cases of depression, there are psychotic features whereby the person has an altered perspective of reality.
+In 10 to 15% of cases of depression assessment, there are psychotic features whereby the person has an altered perspective of reality.
 This manifests itself as a psychotic depression and the person usually experiences delusions (incorrect thoughts).
 Often the content of those delusions are in accordance with the depressed mood: the themes are dominated by personal shortcomings, failures, guilt, death, penalty or nihilism.

 Depression is one of the most widespread mental illnesses and is distinguished from “normal” sadness by the nature and duration of symptoms.
 For it to be called a ‘disorder’ at least 5 out of 9 total symptoms would be present for more than two weeks which would include at least sadness and/or loss of interest or pleasure.
 It is said that women are two times more likely to have depression than men.
 Although it is more prevalent in women, the duration and recurrence rate is equal in men and women.
 According to the World Health Organization, around 350 million people suffer depression worldwide.
 Around 1 in 7 people will experience depression in their lifetime.

 Not all depressive episodes or negative feelings are a mental disorder.
 It is normal for our emotions to fluctuate and to experience short-term periods of sadness from time to time.
 Depression, on the other hand, can be more difficult to overcome.
 It also has nothing to do with personal weakness or defects.
 It is a serious mental illness which people of all ages suffer.
 More than half of people with depression experience difficulties functioning socially.
 This may be reflected by increased absenteeism from school or work, fewer social contacts, poorer relationships with partners or family.
 In many cases, depression leads to temporary or permanent inability to work.